 "All week in the valley, people were treading straw into damp clay for "cob" and rammed-earth houses."
 Just like me treading tracks into damp cement...

-Oh, well, that's all.
+Oh, well, that's all, then.
 Nothing difficult.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books

 Indexes: Subject - Author - Date - Names - Places - Art media/styles

 Titles: A - B - C - D - E - F - G - H - IJ - KL - M - NO - PQ - R - Sa-Sh - Si-Sz - T - UV - WXYZ